 During the summer of 1984, he came across Walter Tevis’ novel The Queen’s Gambit.
 His interest in chess reinvigorated!
 But it would have to be correspondence chess to accommodate the demands of the Navy and a young family.
 Re-joining US Chess, entering some postal chess “Class” and “Prize” tournaments, his game was steadily improving.

 Buss entered the Golden Knights tournament in the late 1980s.
 He has won the Golden Knights championship four times, 2006 (co-champion with James Trascz), 2010, 2012, and 2014.
-He has also competed in the Electronic Knights, winning the championship in 2019.
+He has also competed in the Electronic Knights, winning the championship in 2019 and 2020.
 In both events he has had numerous top-ten finishes.

 In 1995 Mike began a 24-year career at The American Legion National Headquarters in Indianapolis, Indiana serving as an Assistant Director and Deputy Director of Youth Programs.
 He oversaw the Legion’s constitutional speech contest, its involvement with Scouting, and an air rifle marksmanship and gun safety program.
 From 2010 until his retirement at the end of 2017, Mike managed the American Legion Boys State and Boys Nation programs and American Legion Baseball.
 Throughout his 24 years he also managed the Legion’s flag education programs, where he was recognized as the Legion’s “flag guru” answering numerous questions on how to properly display and honor the United States flag.

 Buss was the 2020 recipient of the SJA’s Best On-Line Personal Narrative, “Time To Take Up Correspondence Chess?”